chrisvest/object-pool-benchmarks/README.md

 Run individual benchmarks like this:

-    java -jar target/object-pool-benchmarks.jar ".*ClaimRelease.*"
+    java -jar target/benchmarks.jar ".*ClaimRelease.*"

 For instance, running a single-threaded claim-release throughput benchmark could look like this:

-    java -jar target/object-pool-benchmarks.jar ".*ClaimRelease.*" -t 1 -i 6 -wi 6 -f 1 -tu ms -bm thrpt
+    java -jar target/benchmarks.jar ".*ClaimRelease.*" -t 1 -i 6 -wi 6 -f 1 -tu ms -bm thrpt

-Set pool-size by specifying `-jvmArgs -Dpool.size=10`.
+Set pool-size by specifying `-p poolSize=10`.

-Likewise set the `cost.of.allocation`, `cost.of.deallocation` and `cost.of.validation` objects.
+Costs can be set with `-jvmArgs -Dcost.of.allocation=?`, `-jvmArgs -Dcost.of.deallocation=?` and `-jvmArgs -Dcost.of.validation=?` objects.

-The cost is expressed in units of 'cpu' (arbitary but stable units of CPU busy-work) or 'ms' (milliseconds of sleep) like so: `-jvmArgs -Dcost.of.allocation=100cpu`.
+The cost is expressed in units of 'cpu' (arbitrary but stable units of CPU busy-work) or 'ms' (milliseconds of sleep) like so: `-jvmArgs -Dcost.of.allocation=100cpu`.
 By default there is no cost.

 Specially configured executions do not automatically save their results in the `results` directory.
 Only the